awesome-schedule/plannable/docs/Backend Specification.md

     client_id: backend.client_id,
     code: "...", // the authorization code acquired from the authorization code endpoint
     grant_type: 'authorization_code',
-    code_verifier: '...' // the code_challenge field of the previous request to the authorization code endpoint,
+    code_verifier: '...' // the code verifier of the previous request to the authorization code endpoint,
     redirect_uri: 'https://plannable.org'
 }
 ```